 "Xubuntu Live USB" Related Articles

-How to create a Xubuntu Live USB Flash Drive while running from the Live CD.
-The following segment explains how I put Xubuntu on a Flash Drive via Ubuntu's Official Startup Disk Creator.
-Additionally, I used Ubuntu's Casper Persistence option which enabled me to save and restore basic changes on subsequent boots.
-Xubuntu is an official fork of Ubuntu that utilizes a XFCE desktop instead of Gnome.
-Xubuntu was also designed to use less system resources than Ubuntu or Kubuntu.
+How to create a Xubuntu Live USB Bootable Flash Drive while running from the Live CD.
+The following segment explains how to put Xubuntu on a Flash Drive via Ubuntu's Official Startup Disk Creator.
+Ubuntu's Casper Persistence option is additionally being used here.
+Enabling you to save and then restore basic changes on subsequent boots.
+Xubuntu is an official fork of Ubuntu that utilizes an XFCE desktop instead of Gnome.
+It was also designed to use less system resources than Ubuntu or Kubuntu.

 The following tutorial explains How to create a Xubuntu 9.10 Live USB Flash Drive using Ubuntu's official USB Startup Disk Creator while running from the Live CD.
 The persistent feature is utilized (via a persistence loop block file).
 By installing Xubuntu 9.10 to a Flash Drive via this approach.
 The Persistence option can be used to to save basic changes and then restore those changes on subsequent boots.
 Xubuntu is essentially Ubuntu with a XFCE desktop.
 It is designed to use less system resources than Ubuntu or Kubuntu.